03 Greedo: Career

-Jackson initially used the alias Greedy Giddy, under which he self-produced six mixtapes including the Bipolar series, Everybody Weak, and Money, Powder, Regrets.
-His early career was heavily influenced by Southern rap with auto-tuned harmonics and melodic trap instrumentals.
+Jackson initially used the alias Greedy Giddy, under which he self-produced six mixtapes, including the Bipolar series, Everybody Weak, and Money, Powder, Regrets.
+His early career was heavily influenced by southern rap such as Lil Boosie, Jeezy, and Gucci Mane, as well as Phil Collins.
 This early work is fragmented with a handful of recordings on DatPiff, YouTube, and Tumblr.

 As Greedy Giddy, Jackson released numerous tracks to SoundCloud between 2014 and 2016.
-In 2016, Jackson changed his name to 03 Greedo and self-produced two mixtapes, Purple Summer and Purple Summer 2: Sun Don’t Shine.
+In 2016, Jackson changed his name to 03 Greedo and self-produced two mixtapes, Purple Summer and Purple Summer 2: Sun Don't Shine.
 He also started his own label, Golden Grenade Empire, in 2016.
-In 2017 Jackson produced three mixtapes, Purple Summer 03: Purple Hearted Soldier, First Night Out, and Money Changes Everything.
+In 2017, Jackson produced three mixtapes: Purple Summer 03: Purple Hearted Soldier, First Night Out, and Money Changes Everything.